shakacode/react_on_rails/docs/basics/configuration.md

 # Thus, you only need to pay careful attention to the non-commented settings in this file.

 ReactOnRails.configure do |config|
+  # `trace`: General debugging flag.
+  # The default is true for development, off otherwise.
+  # With true, you get detailed logs of rendering and stack traces if you call setTimout,
+  # setInterval, clearTimout when server rendering.
+  config.trace = Rails.env.development?

   # defaults to "" (top level)
   #
   config.node_modules_location = ""